 Neighbourhood Health Screening (NHS)

-The Neighbourhood Health Service (NHS) is a local health screening service project involving Medicine and Nursing students of the Yong Loo Lin School of Medicine (NUS), Social Work students of the Faculty of Arts and Social Sciences (NUS), and Medicine students of the Lee Kong Chian School of Medicine (NTU).
-NHS aims to identify residents-in-need, especially the elderly and residents of lower socio-economic status living in rental blocks, and act as a bridge to reconnect them back to the healthcare system.
-In essence, NHS seeks to reduce the size of two main groups of residents:
+NHS is a local health screening service project that was established in 2007.
+NHS aims to identify residents-in-need, especially the elderly and residents of lower socioeconomic status living in rental blocks, and act as a bridge to reconnect them back to the healthcare system.
+Over the past 15 years, NHS has grown and expanded and now involves: